 With the resistance to antibiotics on the rise, the question remains: how can we effectively manage H. pylori infections in an era where the standard therapies are failing?
 This issue

-is critical not only for preventing ulcers and gastric cancer but also for improving patient outcomes worldwide.
+is critical not only for preventing gastric ulcers and cancer but also for improving patient outcomes worldwide.
 By exploring resistance mechanisms and alternative treatments.

 MATERIALS AND METHODS